Xiaoyu-Tong/TargetOrientedMultimodalFusion--AntidepressantResponse/README.md

 ### Framework Design
 <img width="921" height="435" alt="image" src="https://github.com/user-attachments/assets/1f1f5f17-208d-4e7f-a461-3a1c2adf83d1" />

-TOMMF is a end-to-end learning framework consisting of two functional modules: 1) multimodal fusion, and 2) target prediction.

-SC and FC dimensions are jointly identified to maximize their association, producing structure-function covariation features as weighted sums of SC and FC dimensions that encapsulate their consensus information.
-These features are used to predict individual treatment responses, with reciprocal feedback from prediction target ensuring clinical relevance of the identified structure-function covariation.
-The bidirectional propagation yields robust covariation features representing SC-FC interplay and predicting treatment outcomes.
+TOMMF is a end-to-end learning framework consisting of two steps: 1) multimodal fusion, and 2) target prediction.
+The multimodal fusion step takes SC and FC features and uses a CCA-inspired loss to identify SC-FC covariation dimensions that maximize the association between SC and FC dimensions.
+Essentially, SC-FC covariation features are weighted sums of SC and FC dimensions that represent their consensus information.
+Then these features are used to predict the clinical target of interest (e.g., treatment response).
+Notably, in addition to this forward propogation, there is also a reciprocal feedback from prediction target to multimodal fusion ensuring the clinical relevance of identified SC-FC covariation dimensions.
+The bidirectional propagation yields covariation features representing both SC-FC interplay and target-relevant information.

 <!-- ### Advantages of TOMMF
 -->